curious-containers/curious-containers.github.io/_docs/2020-red-format.md

 ## inputs

 To run an experiment, concrete inputs for the CLI program have to be provided.
 This is done under the `inputs` keyword.
 Inputs can be primitive types like `int` or `boolean` or remote Files and Directories.
 Primitive types are just included in the RED file.
-As can be seen in the listing below, the indentifiers in `inputs` refer to the arbitrary identifiers in `cli.inputs` (e.g. `inputs.some_flag` refers to `cli.inputs.some_flag`).
+As can be seen in the listing below, the identifiers in `inputs` refer to the arbitrary identifiers in `cli.inputs` (e.g. `inputs.some_flag` refers to `cli.inputs.some_flag`).

 ```yml
 cli: